Stepheny755/Stepheny755/README.md

 (he/him)

-I'm an computer engineering student, avid reader, creative tinkerer, mountain hiker.
+I'm a computer engineering student, avid reader, creative tinkerer, mountain hiker.

 ### previously
 from Vancouver, BC, where the mountains are tall and the skies are blue.